fabiana2611/fabiana2611.github.io/_posts/jul21/2021-07-15-spring-test.md

 <h3>Hands On</h3>

-<p style="text-align: justify">I'll present you short examples of different kind tests.
+<p style="text-align: justify">I'll present you short examples of different tests.
 The complete code you can access <a href="https://github.com/fabiana2611/demo-spring-test">here</a>.</p>

 <p><li><b><em>Unit Test</em></b></li></p>

-<p style="text-align: justify;">Here is one example of a unit test using mocks to simulate a service. </p>
+<p style="text-align: justify;">Here is one example of a unit test using mocks to simulate a service.
+In this case, you describe the action should be done when the service is called.</p>

 {% highlight ruby %}
 @SpringJUnitConfig